 Bret Swanson is president of Entropy Economics LLC, a technology research firm that advises institutional investors and technology companies.
-He is also a fellow at the U.S. Chamber of Commerce Foundation and a visiting fellow at the American Enterprise Institute’s technology research program, where he contributes to AEI’s TechPolicyDaily.com.
+He is also a visiting fellow at the American Enterprise Institute’s technology research program, where he contributes to AEIdeas, and a fellow at the U.S. Chamber of Commerce Foundation.

 For eight years Swanson advised technology investors as executive editor of the Gilder Technology Report and later was a senior fellow at The Progress & Freedom Foundation, where he directed the Center for Global Innovation.
 Between 2005 and 2020, he was also fellow at the U.S. Chamber of Commerce Foundation, where he studied economic growth and capital markets.

 Swanson presents his research on the growth of the Internet around the globe, writes a column for Forbes.com, and often contributes to the editorial page of The Wall Street Journal on technology and the economy.

-Swanson is a trustee and chairman of the Indiana Public Retirement System (INPRS), the state’s $30-billion pension fund, and is also a member of the investment committee at Indiana University Health.
+Swanson is chairman and, since 2009, a trustee of the Indiana Public Retirement System (INPRS), the state’s $35-billion pension fund.
+For five years he was a member of the investment committee at Indiana University Health.

 His recent research focuses on information technology’s potential to drive a resurgence in productivity and economic growth.
-See, for example, Moore’s Law at 50: The Performance and Prospects of the Exponential Economy; The App-ification of Medicine: A Four-Faceted Information Revolution in Health; and The Coming Productivity Boom: Transforming the Physical Economy with Information.
+See, for example, Moore’s Law at 50: The Performance and Prospects of the Exponential Economy; The App-ification of Medicine: A Four-Faceted Information Revolution in Health; Imagining the 5G Wireless Future: Apps, Devices, Networks, and Spectrum; and The Coming Productivity Boom: Transforming the Physical Economy with Information.

 In previous research, he has presented a new theory of the economic rise of China; projected an “exaflood” of Web video, leading to an estimated 56% compound annual growth of Internet traffic through the year 2015; exposed the deep monetary errors behind the crashes of both 2000 and 2008; anticipated the shale petroleum boom and following drop in energy prices; and advanced a new concept linking information theory and entrepreneurial economics.